beanbaginc/diffx/docs/spec/sections.rst

     Having this information can help tools that need to know the history in order to analyze or apply the change.

+    If present, :ref:`id <spec-change-metadata-id>` must also be present.

     .. code-block:: json
        :caption: **Example**